-RECEPTION - the socket will receive datagrams if, and only if, they are coming from the associated remote address (filtering).
+RECEPTION - the socket will receive datagrams if, and only if, they are coming from the associated remote address, this is therefore a filtering feature.

 Associating a remote address to UDP sockets has no other effect beyond these described behaviours, all UDP characteristics like the lack of reliability persist.